OpenCTI-Platform/docs/docs/deployment/managers.md

 The notification manager is a component that allows the user to customize and receive alerts about events/changes in the platform.

 !!
-Is this needed here?
+Is the next paragraph needed here?

 It allows the user to create triggers, which are filters that will generate notifications.
 It can also create and send digests, which are periodic summaries of the notifications that the user is interested in.